Sport in Pakistan: Mountaineering

 With the greatest concentration of the highest peaks of the world many of them very challenging climbs, Pakistan is a prime location for skilled mountain climbers.
 Five peaks are over 8,000 meters.
 The Alpine Club of Pakistan (ACP) founded in 1974, is the national mountaineering and climbing federation.
 Chiltan Adventurers Association Balochistan is the major affiliated unit of ACP founded in 1984.
-Nazir Sabir, Ashraf Aman, Hayatullah Khan Durrani Lt.Col Abdul Jabbar Bhatti, Col Sher Khan and Meherban Karim are Pakistan's most experienced mountaineers.
+Nazir Sabir, Ashraf Aman, Hayatullah Khan Durrani Lt.Col Abdul Jabbar Bhatti, Col Sher Khan, and Meherban Karim are Pakistan's most experienced mountaineers.

 Pakistan Alpine Institute is the pioneer of "big wall climbing" in Pakistan.
-Pakistan's First Big Wall Climbing Expedition has been successfully completed by Imran Junaidi and Usman Tariq in September, 2013.
+Pakistan's First Big Wall Climbing Expedition has been completed by Imran Junaidi and Usman Tariq in September 2013.

 Samina Baig is the first Pakistani woman and the third Pakistani to climb Mount Everest.
 She is also the youngest Muslim woman to climb Everest, having done so at the age of 21.
 Samina is also the first Pakistani woman and the first Muslim to climb the seven summits.

-Roller skating

-The Pakistan Federation of Roller Skating (PFRS) is the national governing body of roller sports in Pakistan.
-The Federation started about 25 years ago in Lahore, Pakistan, founded by Khalid Saeed and his team.